conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 ---
 sidebar_position: 6
+title: SSL/TLS configuration
+description: Depending on the environment, conduktor-platform might need to access external services like Kafka clusters, SSO servers, database, object-storage etc. that require custom certificate for SSL/TLS communication.
 ---

 # SSL/TLS configuration

 Depending on the environment, conduktor-platform might need to access external services like Kafka clusters, SSO servers, database, object-storage etc. that require custom certificate for SSL/TLS communication.

 Since version 1.5.0 Conduktor-platform support SSL/TLS connections using Java Truststore.

 ### Create TrustStore (jks) from certificate in PEM format

 If you already have a truststore, you can ignore this step.

 For that ou need `keytool` program that is usually package on JDK distributions and a certificat in PEM format (`.pem` or `.crt`).